nerlfield/wild-gaussian-splatting/README.md

 This repository contains two notebooks that showcase fitting gaussians over scene from the wild:
 1. `./notebooks/00_dust3r_inference.ipynb` - Runs DUSt3R on a folder of images, saving camera parameters and point clouds in COLMAP format.
 Note: DUSt3R's memory usage increases quadratically with the number of images.
 On an L4 instance, it can process up to 32 images of 512x384 size.
+2. `./notebooks/00_mast3r_inference.ipynb` - Runs MASt3R on a folder of images, saving camera parameters and point clouds in COLMAP format.
-1. `./notebooks/01_gaussian_splatting_fitting.ipynb` - Reads DUSt3R results and applies Gaussian splatting.
+3. `./notebooks/01_gaussian_splatting_fitting.ipynb` - Reads DUSt3R or MASt3R results and applies Gaussian splatting.
 Modifications include the addition of rendering camera trajectory generation and bug fixes.

 To launch Jupyter Lab, use: